- Bobbi Hazeltine

-This will be Mark’s 17th year with the Warrior Basketball Program.
-Over the last 16 years, the team has accomplished many of their goals, including winning an NWAC title last season.
+This will be Mark’s 20th year with the Warrior Basketball Program.
+Over the last 19 years, the team has accomplished many of their goals, including winning an NWAC title in 2018.
 He is looking forward to another successful season working with Coach Hazeltine.
 Mark is the main film coordinator for the Warriors, and breaks down hours of film while analyzing offensive sets that the Warriors run.

 Mark has both his B.S. and M.S. in Civil Engineering from the University of Idaho.
 He retired in 2013 from Walla Walla District Corps of Engineers.
 He and his wife Kathy have two children, Brian and Jenny.
 They are also the proud grandparents of Bronson, Linley, Blake and Brooks.

 Tim McKeown, Assistant Coach